Kim Mun language

-Kim Mun language (金门方言) is a Mienic language spoken by 200,000 of the Yao people in the provinces of Guangxi, Hunan and Yunnan, with about 61,000 of the speakers in Hainan Province.
+Kim Mun (金門方言; also Lanten or Landian 蓝靛) is a Mienic language spoken by 200,000 of the Yao people in the Chinese provinces of Guangxi, Hunan and Yunnan, with about 61,000 of the speakers in Hainan Province.
+There are also speakers in Vietnam, Laos, and Thailand.

-Iu Mien and Kim Mun are very similar to each other, having a lexical similarity percentage of 78%.
+Iu Mien and Kim Mun are similar to each other, having a lexical similarity percentage of 78%.

 Distribution

 In China, Kim Mun is spoken in the following counties (Mao 2004:304-305).